SIAMS - Church School Inspections

 Statutory Inspection of Anglican and Methodist Schools

-In November 2015 our school was graded as Outstanding.
+In November 2015 our school was graded as Outstanding under the previous framework.

 The distinctiveness and effectiveness of Tarporley as a Church of England school are outstanding